ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

      Alternatively, you may run the pip command with sudo: sudo pip install ipradar2
      In this case the installation is done in the normal site-packages directory (systemwide).
+     Here you may need to add missing tools: sudo apt install whois
      Then, just type ipradar2 in a terminal to start the program.
      Besides steps 3) and 4), you don't need to read anymore if you just want to use the tool.
      I suggest you use a separate environment.